 \section{Summary}

-We have defined a class of line integrals, whose sum adds up to the integral from which the line integrals were derived from.
-The path of each line integral is obtained from an initial position $x_0$, which is then flowed to plus and minus infinity, using a force.
-We chose the force as the direction of the changing imaginary part of the action.
+We have defined a class of line integrals, where the integral over all lines adds up to the integral from which the line integrals were derived.
+The path of each line integral is obtained from an initial position $x_0$, which is then flowed to plus and minus infinity using the direction of change in the imaginary part of the action.
 This allows for cancellations in the oscillating integral, making regions of quickly changing imaginary action less likely.
-These line integrals reduce the sign problem significantly, and makes it possible to use standard Monte-Carlo methods on the initial position of the line $x_0$, where it would normally not be possible due to the complex action.
+These line integrals reduce the sign problem significantly and make it possible to use standard Monte-Carlo methods on the initial position of the line $x_0$, where it would normally not be possible due to the complex action.

 The line integrals can effectively be solved using modern ordinary differential libraries.
 We implemented this using the DifferentialEquations.jl package \cite{rackauckas2017differentialequations} in the Julia language.
-A jl file is attached to this publication, with code used to produce the results \cite{code}.
+A Julia file (jl) is attached to this publication, with code used to produce the results \cite{code}.

 We applied these line integrals to a 1d quantum mechanical anharmonic oscillator with a $x^4$ potential in real time, finite temperature.
-We found for $\beta=1.0$, $\lambda=4!$ that we are able to simulate up to a real time of $1.2$, after which the residual sign problem becomes too strong.
-While not quite as large a $t_{max}$ as Lefschetz-thimbles \cite{Alexandru:2016gsd} methods (though our results uses smaller lattice spacing $a_j$) or some improved Complex Langevin methods, the real time extent is not far off compared to the other methods, and exceeds the real time extend at which standard Complex Langevin fails at.
+We found for $\beta=1.0$, $\lambda=4!$ that we can simulate up to a real time of $t_{max}=1.2$, after which the residual sign problem becomes too strong.
+While not quite as large a $t_{max}$ as Lefschetz-thimbles \cite{Alexandru:2016gsd} methods (though our results use smaller lattice spacing $a_j$) or some improved Complex Langevin methods \cite{Alvestad:2022abf}, the real time extent is not far off compared to the other methods and exceeds the real time extent where standard Complex Langevin fails.